liamondrop/finding-lane-lines-advanced/WRITEUP.md

 ### Undistortion and Perspective Transform

-Armed with these two sets of parameters, it is now simple work to undistort any image by passing them, as well as the image, to `cv2.undistort()`.
-With our undistorted image, we can now make an accurate perspective transformation.
-We accomplish this by first defining two quadrangles.
-We calculate the projection of the source (`src`) quadrangle to the destination quadrangle (`dst`) by passing them to `cv2.getPerspective()`, and use the resulting transformation matrix to transform the image.
+Armed with these two sets of parameters, it is now simple work to undistort any image by passing the parameters and the image, to `cv2.undistort()`.
+With the undistorted image, we can now make an accurate perspective transformation.
+This is accomplished by first defining two quadrangles.
+Then calculate the projection of the source (`src`) quadrangle to the destination quadrangle (`dst`) by passing the quadrangles to `cv2.getPerspectiveTransform()`, and use the resulting transformation matrix to transform the image.

 The code to do this can be found in cell 5 of the project notebook, and the result of applying these operations to the checkerboard images can be seen here:

 ![Undistorted/Warped Checkerboard](./output_images/undistorted_checkerboard.png)

-In the above image, we have located the 4 corners of the triangle bounding the detected chessboard corners in the undistorted image.
+In the above image, we have located the 4 corners of the polygon bounding the detected chessboard corners in the undistorted image.
 These will be our `src`.
 The `dst` is simply a rectangle parallel to the image plane.
 Projecting from the `src` to the `dst` renders the image on the right.
-But the operation is also fully reversible.
-This will come in handle later when we want to reproject our birds-eye image of the lane curves back onto the original input image.
+This operation is reversible, meaning we can get the perspective transform from the `dst` back to the `src` by simply reversing the arguments passed to `cv2.getPerspectiveTransform()`.
+This will come in handy later when we want to reproject our birds-eye image of the lane curves back onto the original input image.

 ## Image Processing Pipeline